 On a southern bluff of Mackinac Island, towering 150 feet above the majestic Straits of Mackinac, is a fort once occupied by 18th-century British Redcoats and 19th-century American soldiers.
 This is Fort Mackinac, a military compound that holds significant history spanning several centuries.
 At Fort Mackinac, history is alive and you’re a part of it!
 Step inside and hear bugle music, rifle fire, and a cannon blast.
 Dance to a 19th century tune, drill with soldiers, play Victorian children’s games.
 It’s the 1880s.
 Imagine it.
 And then walk inside and live it.

 Saint Ignace, MI 49781

 Great Lakes freighters still come up the Manistee River Channel.
-And they still make traffic stops at the Victorian Port City’s two drawbridges.
+And they still make traffic stops at the Victorian Port City's two drawbridges.
 You can tour, eat, sleep and shop aboard another car ferry, the S.S.
 City of Milwaukee.
-Built in 1930, it could carry a whole train—30 boxcars—through water or up to three feet of ice.
-You’ll find pictures of the port at the Manistee County Historical Museum, water views of the port aboard Water Bug Boat Tours, and birdseye views with Orchard Beach Aviation.
+Built in 1930, it could carry a whole train 30 boxcars through water or up to three feet of ice.
+You'll find pictures of the port at the Manistee County Historical Museum and birds eye views with Orchard Beach Aviation.